Performance: Acting (BFA)

-You are also required to sing a short prepared unaccompanied song (one verse and one chorus only).
+You will also be required to sing a short unaccompanied song (one chorus only).

 There may be a short interview component of the call-back, where we try to learn more about you beyond your shared speeches and personal statement.

-Candidates who are successful in Stage 2, will be invited to participate in a three-hour workshop with other applicants to the program.
+Candidates who are successful in Stage 2, will be invited to participate in a full-day, in-person workshop with other applicants to the program.

-This is the final stage.
-If you have not been asked to share Speech C in previous rounds, you will be utilizing it here.
-The workshop will include opportunities to get to know other applicants and faculty at Ryerson.
+This is the final stage and will occur on Saturday, April 23, 2022.
+The session will utilize Speech C. The workshop will include opportunities to get to know other applicants and faculty at the university.
 You will work individually, in pairs, in groups, and as an ensemble.
-Training will include sessions in movement, voice, performance creation, and scene study.
-It is our hope that the workshop will be relaxed and fun for all applicants.
+Training will include sessions in movement, voice, performance creation, and redirection of Speech C. It is our hope that the workshop will be relaxed and fun for all applicants.
 We want you to have a rewarding experience regardless of the outcome.

 Applicants are required to submit all components of their non-academic requirements via the Choose>Ryerson Applicant Portal.
 Due to the volume of applications received and our system performance, we strongly encourage you to submit your documents well in advance of the noted deadlines.